nanos-world/docs/docs/assets-modding/creating-assets/importing-assets.md

 #### Create the Assets.toml file

 Lastly, you will create the `Assets.toml` file in the root of your Asset Pack folder, which is the configuration file for your Asset Pack.
-You can copy and paste the template from [Assets Pack Configuration](/core-concepts/assets.mdx#assets-pack-configuration) and then fill in the correct values in the next section
+You can copy and paste the template from [Assets Pack Configuration](/core-concepts/assets.mdx#assets-pack-configuration) and then fill in the correct values in the next section.

 #### Final results